1. Resources

 eCommerce fraud refers to any type of false, illegal, or illegitimate commercial transaction conducted through the internet.
 The fraudster typically impersonates a legitimate user, making purchases without valid authorization to do so.

-There are a variety of methods that criminals can employ.
+There are a variety of methods that criminals can employ in an eCommerce fraud scam.
 Most involve purchases made using stolen customer data.
 For example, a criminal might buy goods with a stolen credit card, or make a purchase by accessing a customer’s account and using stored payment information without permission.

 How Big of a Problem is eCommerce Fraud?